Y Cymro: Modern history

 In April 2010, the weekly editions of Y Cymro became available to view as an on-line digital newspaper.

 In March 2017 Tindle Newspapers announced that the paper was for sale and would cease publication in June if no buyer was found.
-The publishers Y Lolfa stated that they were not in a position to buy it.
-By June, four groups had expressed interest in buying the paper, although negotiations continued between them and Tindle and the Welsh Books Council.
-Thus it was expected that the 30 June edition would be the last to be published for the time being.
+The publishers Y Lolfa stated that they were not in a position to buy the paper themselves By June, four groups had expressed interest in buying the paper, although negotiations continued between them, Tindle and the Welsh Books Council.
+Thus it was expected that the 30.
+June edition would be the last to be published for the time being.

-In June 2017, the owners of Y Cymro could not find a buyer, and the paper closed along with its website.
-In November 2017 it was announced that a campaign group had received funding from the Welsh Books Council to assist a relaunch of Y Cymro as a monthly newspaper, which was launched by Cyfryngau Cymru Cyf. in March 2018.
+In June 2017, the owners of Y Cymro could not find a buyer, and the paper closed down along with its website.
+In November 2017 it was announced that a campaign group had received funding from the Welsh Books Council to assist a relaunch of Y Cymro as a monthly newspaper, which was launched by Cyfryngau Cymru Cyf in March 2018.